sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

 oc apply -f oc-mirror-workspace/results-1661347016
 ```

 ## Appendix

 ### Reference list of Operator names from a 4.11 Release

+Add these operator names to the 'imageset-config.yaml', created above.

 ```
 NAME                                          DISPLAY NAME                                           DEFAULT CHANNEL